RutledgePaulV/kube-api/readme.md

 - Support authentication using ~/.kube/config and service account token files so users don't have to glue that together themselves.

+- Support automatic certificate validation of the kube-api server so users don't have to fuss with ssl contexts.

 - Support watches.

 - Produce more readable endpoint specifications.